Skip to main content

 Developer Set Up

-Accessing Ethereum/Goerli with QuickNode
+Accessing Ethereum Sepolia with QuickNode

-You'll need an API endpoint to communicate with the Goerli testnet.
+You'll need an API endpoint to communicate with the Sepolia testnet.
 You're welcome to use public nodes or deploy and manage your own infrastructure; however, if you'd like 8x faster response times, you can leave the heavy lifting to us.
 Sign up for a free account here.

 Once your endpoint is created, keep the HTTP Provider URL handy as you'll need it when setting up the hardhat.config.js file.